A Post-Prom Party In The Hamptons Gets Out Of Control

 The party is over in an East Hampton enclave, and neighbors are angry with the homeowners whose teen daughter had a post-prom party that got way out of control, leading to one arrest.
-Investment banker Marc Spilker and his wife, Diane allowed their daughter Carly to have a party that went on into the wee hours of the morning that also involved teen drinking.
+Investment banker Marc Spilker and his wife, Diane, allowed their daughter, Carly, to have a party that went on into the wee hours of the morning that also involved teen drinking.

-At this time Harkins has been charged with two felonies, burglary, and criminal mischief, but most of the anger in the neighborhood is being aimed at the Spilkers who through the party in the first place.
+At this time, Harkins has been charged with two felonies, burglary, and criminal mischief, but most of the anger in the neighborhood is being aimed at the Spilkers who threw the party in the first place.

 “There was obviously underage drinking into the wee hours, and they let this drunken boy wander off.
 They should have looked for him or called the police.”